 What is Free Sync vs G Sync?

-Free sync and g sync are what’s known as adaptive sync technologies.
-They serve as alternatives to the Vsync option that you can find in graphics menus of many video games.
+Free sync and G-sync are what are known as adaptive sync technologies.
+They serve as alternatives to the Vsync option that you can find in the graphics menus of many video games.
 Now if you aren’t sure what Vsync does, here’s a quick rundown.

 It all has to do with the monitor.
 A monitor refresh rate which is measured in hertz determines, how many frames the monitor can display each second.

 In theory, this acts as a hard tap on your FPS or frame per second.
 Even though your GPU may be able to render 80 FPS in a certain game.
 A 60Hertz monitor can only flip through 60 of those frames every second.
 This disbalance, however, is usually not as amicable as we’ve just described it.

 In this example, the GPU is actively pushing for those 80 frames to be displayed on a monitor.
 Even though the monitor physically can’t handle that.
 The result of this dysfunctional relationship is what we call screen tearing.
 This right there, yeah, nobody wants this and that is where Vsync comes in.

 The purpose of Vsync is to actually impose a hard cap on your FPS.
 So that you don’t have to separate your screen tearing while you game.
 And this works perfectly well on 60Hertz monitors.
 If your GPU can manage a stable 60fps then that’s what you have.
 If not it’ll reduce the cap to 30fps.